dynamohuang/amazon-scrapy/README.md

 In developing........, welcome to join !

-## Aim url
+## Source url
-### list page
+* list page
 https://www.amazon.com/Best-Sellers/zgbs/     update every two hours.
-### price detail page
+* price detail page
 https://www.amazon.com/gp/offer-listing/B01FCTAEK4

 ## TODO
-### 1,Scrapy  the category of level 1 from https://www.amazon.com/Best-Sellers/zgbs/ and store in mysql
+* 1,Scrapy  the category of level 1 from https://www.amazon.com/Best-Sellers/zgbs/ and store in mysql
-### 2,Scrapy the asin in the best seller asin from https://www.amazon.com/Best-Sellers/zgbs/ and store in mysql
+* 2,Scrapy the asin in the best seller asin from https://www.amazon.com/Best-Sellers/zgbs/ and store in mysql
-### 3,Scrapy the detail by asin
+* 3,Scrapy the detail by asin

 ## done